jolesinski/drlnd_control/Report.md

 ## Learning Algorithm

-*Deep Deterministic Policy Gradient (DDPG)* [[1]](https://arxiv.org/abs/1509.02971) learning algorithm was used to succesfully train the agent.
 At first try, A2C [[2]](https://arxiv.org/abs/1602.01783) algorithm with Gaussian policy was used to train the agent but without any success in learning.
+After that, *Deep Deterministic Policy Gradient (DDPG)* [[1]](https://arxiv.org/abs/1509.02971) learning algorithm, adapted for the multi-agent environment, was used to succesfully train the agent.
 Both implementations are contained in Continuous_Control.ipynb.

 ### Hyperparameters used (DDPG):

+These set of hyperparamethers and model architecture was used, following suggestions from Udacity's forum:

 - `n_episodes = 1000` - max number of episodes during training
 - `max_t = 1000` - max number of timesteps in an episode
 - `BUFFER_SIZE = 1e5` - size of replay buffer